 Getting bored at home?
 Learn and have fun at the same time using things already in your home, with these 20 STEM Kitchen Science Projects for Kids!

-It’s lockdown period here and in many parts of the world as we go through the Coronavirus crisis.
+It’s a lockdown period here and in many parts of the world as we go through the Coronavirus crisis.
 Schools were the first institutions to close down, and everything followed soon after.
-Which means that our kids have been home for quite a while now!
+This means that our kids have been home for quite a while now!

 This has posed several challenges for parents.
 For one, there’s the worry about the academic year getting messed up, and then there’s the big problem of dealing with boredom.
 Kids can’t go out and play or invite their friends over, and we’d rather have something to do that doesn’t involve screens.

 Thankfully, there is a solution – STEM!
-Yes, this is the perfect opportunity for science projects, which helps kids learn, takes care of boredom and has nothing to do with screens.
+Yes, this is the perfect opportunity for science projects, which helps kids learn, take care of boredom, and has nothing to do with screens.
 Not to mention these are great for the whole family to do together!

 20 STEM Kitchen Science Projects for Kids